MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/migration-steps.md

 There are limitations that currently exist in Microsoft Graph PowerShell, either by design or due to some functionality that is yet to be built in.

 - There isn't yet an equivalent of **-SearchString** for `Get-AzureADUser` and `Get-AzureADGroup` commands.
 Use **-Filter** instead.
 For example, `Get-MgUser -Filter "DisplayName eq 'Lee Gu'"` returns the user whose display name is equal to the specified string.
-- Search doesn't yet work for any Azure AD commands.
 - You need to use hash tables to pass nested parameters.
 See a sample of [Nested parameters](https://github.com/microsoftgraph/msgraph-sdk-powershell/blob/dev/samples/9-Applications.ps1#L28-L43).
 - **Pro-tip**: Use the Microsoft Graph PowerShell **-ConsistencyLevel** parameter.
 It lets you do $count!
 To learn more about the **-ConsistencyLevel** parameter, see [Advanced query parameters](/graph/aad-advanced-queries).